Completed research

 Team: Andreas Exner (project manager), Markus Blümel (research associate), Dirk Raith (research associate)

 Description: In the face of a climate catastrophe that is complexly intertwined with other crises, international and national institutions are increasingly supporting a holistic, systemic transformation of the economy towards the principles of the social economy.
-This refers to economically active organizations that primarily pursue social or ecological goals and are often democratically or participatively organized.
-Their potential is emphasized by the EU, OECD, ILO and the WEF, among others.
+This refers to economically active organisations that primarily pursue social or ecological goals and are often organised democratically or in a participatory manner.
+Their potential is emphasised by the EU, OECD, ILO and the WEF, among others.
 The EU has formulated goals for their further development in an action plan.
 Nevertheless, the social economy is still barely visible in Austria and receives too little support.
 In addition, the diverse actors in this field of practice have so far acted in a fragmented manner.
-Against this background, the RCE Graz-Styria of the University of Graz organized the 1st Social Economy Conference in Austria on 24.11.2022 in cooperation with the Center for Social Economy (ZfSW).
-Around 50 key players in the social economy acted as co-organizers.
+Against this background, the RCE Graz-Styria of the University of Graz organised the 1st Social Economy Conference in Austria on 24.11.2022 in cooperation with the Centre for Social Economy (ZfSW).
+Around 50 key players in the social economy acted as co-organisers.
 Around 200 people attended the conference.
-The project "Building a Social Economy Platform" aims to strengthen and consolidate the impetus of the Social Economy Conference and contribute to strengthening the social economy (social and solidarity-based economies) in Austria and making it more visible.
+The project "Building a Social Economy Platform" aims to strengthen and consolidate the momentum of the Social Economy Conference and contribute to strengthening the social economy (social and solidarity-based economies) in Austria and making it more visible.

 Funding: EISMEA